cosmicjs/nextjs-cms-example/README.md

 You can check out [the Next.js GitHub repository](https://github.com/zeit/next.js/) - your feedback and contributions are welcome!

-## Learn More about Cosmic JS
+## Learn More about Cosmic

-To learn more about Cosmic JS, take a look at the following resources:
+To learn more about Cosmic, take a look at the following resources:

-- [Cosmic JS Documentation](https://docs.cosmicjs.com) - learn about Cosmic JS features and API.
+- [Cosmic Documentation](https://docs.cosmicjs.com) - learn about Cosmic features and API.
-- [Log in to your Dashboard](https://app.cosmicjs.com) - log in to the Cosmic JS Headless CMS dashboard.
+- [Log in to your Dashboard](https://app.cosmicjs.com) - log in to the Cosmic Headless CMS dashboard.

 ## Deploy on ZEIT Now